 Then there’s the little half bath.
 The plan is white wainscoting up half the wall and the rest painted a deep navy.
 Even love the name: Evening Sky.

 And I know second floor is a second priority but I do want to get our bedroom squared away before we actually move in.
 Our bedding and furniture is all white (shocking, I know) so I’d like to paint the walls a dark sand color.
-It’ll have a subtle beachy feel without being tacky.
+And I will definitely use moving blankets when bringing in the furniture. the room will have a subtle beachy feel without being tacky.
 This Texas Leather color is cozy!

 What are some of your favorite paint colors?